 The new iPad Air is here, and Apple’s latest iteration of the slimline iPad is so good that, frankly, we’re wondering why anyone would need to pay more for the iPad Pro.
 With a powerful processor, Apple Pencil support, and an updated bezel-less design, the iPad Air 4 is the tablet to buy if the basic iPad doesn’t have quite enough grunt for your needs.
 But a powerful workhorse needs similarly powerful protection to keep it safe.
-While it’s early days yet, some great manufacturers are getting some of their best cases on the job.
-Here are some of the best iPad Air (2020) around right now.
+While it’s early yet, some great manufacturers are getting some of their best cases on the job.
+Here are some of the best iPad Air 4 cases available.

-UAG, otherwise known as Urban Armor gear, is no stranger to protection, and its cases are some of the most popular — and unique looking — cases around.
+UAG, otherwise known as Urban Armor gear, is no stranger to protection, and its cases are some of the most popular — and unique-looking — around.
 That’s no different where the iPad Air 4 is concerned, and the Metropolis case is a welcome addition to the roster of cases for Apple’s latest tablet.
 The Metropolis offers some formidable grunt, with drop protection that meets military standards without becoming heavy.
-The folio cover supports the automatic sleep/wake feature, and there’s an adjustable stand too.
+The folio cover supports the automatic sleep/wake feature, and there’s an adjustable stand, too.
 The real draw has to be the great no-slip coating applied to the outside — which is extremely welcome with a device as large as the iPad Air 4.
-It’s not yet available to buy, but it’s worth waiting for.
+The Metropolis is not yet available to buy, but it’s worth waiting for.

-A great option if adaptability and versatility is at the top of your requirements, Targus’s Pro-Tek case comes with a freely rotating case that allows your iPad to sit in either landscape or portrait while still being held by the built-in kickstand.
-This makes it a perfect case if your use is a bit more freestyle than most, or if you just don’t want to have your iPad always sat in the more common landscape position.
-It’s also protective too, thanks to 4 feet of drop protection, reinforced corners, and a grippy bumper.
-It also has an integrated Apple Pencil holder to keep your Pencil safe and sound.
-It’s not yet available for purchase, but it’s a solid option that’s worth waiting for.
+The Targus Pro-Tek case is an outstanding choice if versatility and adaptability are at the top of your list of requirements.
+This option includes a freely rotating case that allows your iPad to sit in either landscape or portrait while still being held by the built-in kickstand.
+This ability makes it a perfect case if your use is a bit more freestyle than most, or if you don’t want to have your iPad always in the more normal landscape position.
+Thanks to 4 feet of drop protection, reinforced corners, and a grippy bumper, it’s also protective.
+The Targus Pro-Tek also has an integrated holder to keep your Apple Pencil safe and sound.
+It’s not yet available for purchase, but it’s a reliable option that’s worth the wait.